Devarsh2003/Magnet/README.md

 # Magnet - A Social Media Platform
-Bringing People Closer : Magnet - Your Social Attraction!
+Bringing People Closer : Magnet - Your Social Attraction!!!

 Are you Social?